saidaliahmed10/SQL-end-to-end-project/README.md

 - 💳 Credit card is the dominant payment method — Usage grew steadily, peaking at 5,674 orders in March 2018; UPI adoption also grew strongly throughout 2018.

+ ## 💡 Recommendations

+Based on the analysis findings, the following actions are recommended across four business areas:

+#### 🚚 Logistics & Delivery

+Prioritize carrier partnerships in the North.
+States like Roraima (RR), Amapá (AP), and Amazonas (AM) average 25–29 days to delivery.
+Negotiate regional last-mile carrier agreements or fulfillment centers closer to these states to close the gap.
+Improve estimated delivery accuracy.
+While most orders arrive on time or early, significant outliers exist.
+Apply a machine learning model trained on state, product weight, and seller location to generate more reliable estimates — reducing customer disappointment from missed expectations.
+Set seller shipping alerts for high-freight states.
+Sellers shipping to remote states incur disproportionately high freight costs.
+An automated warning at checkout can prompt sellers to optimise packaging weight and dimensions.

+#### 📈 Revenue & Seasonality

+Stock up ahead of the mid-year peak.
+Order volumes are highest from May through August.
+Coordinate with top sellers to ensure inventory is replenished by April to avoid stockouts during peak demand.
+Investigate the September–October 2018 drop.
+The unusually low order counts in that period may reflect a data pipeline issue rather than a real decline.
+Confirm data completeness before using those months in any forecasting model.
+Run targeted promotions in Q1.
+January–March shows lower order volumes compared to mid-year.
+Time discount campaigns and free-shipping offers to stimulate demand during this slower period.

+#### 💳 Payments & Customer Behaviour

+Double down on UPI adoption.
+UPI grew from 63 monthly orders in late 2016 to over 1,500 by early 2018 — the steepest growth of any payment method.
+Offering a small UPI-exclusive discount could accelerate adoption further and reduce credit card processing fees.
+Optimise the installment experience.
+A significant share of customers use multi-installment payments, which is common in Brazil.
+Consider offering interest-free installments up to 6× for orders above a certain threshold to increase average order value.
+Reduce voucher drop-off.
+Voucher usage is consistent but flat (100–300 orders/month).
+A/B test personalised voucher targeting — sending codes to customers who haven't ordered in 60+ days — to convert them into repeat buyers.

+#### 🏙️ Geographic Expansion

+Focus marketing spend on São Paulo and Rio de Janeiro.
+These two cities represent the bulk of the customer base.
+Retention campaigns (loyalty programmes, personalised recommendations) will yield the highest ROI in these markets.
+Identify underpenetrated states with high purchasing power.
+States outside the Southeast with above-average order values but low customer counts are prime targets for localised marketing campaigns and seller recruitment drives.